enetheru/midi2input/notes.md

     * reload configuration
     * quit

-But why?
-I guess the primary requirement I have is that m2i stays alive even even after an alsa or jack failure, and will reconnect automatically. that way i can just have it sit in the background on startup. what happens now?
+The primary requirement I have is that m2i stays alive even even after an alsa or jack failure, and will reconnect automatically. that way i can just have it sit in the background on startup, when I connect my device it makes its connection by itself.

-alsa backend is kinda always there, so it just stays alive jack backend will fail to load if there is no jack server, but the application will continue to run. if the jack server quits then there is a jack failure during running but it doesnt quit either. so at some point i will need to check for jack validity and re-initialise the jack thingo.

-lets consider the reconnection options there exists a couple of different points at which reconnection is valid
-* on application startup
-* on jack or alsa restart
-* on both application and subsystem restart

-if i'm keeping a cache of what ports are connected then there needs to be a distinction between whether a port is disconnected on purpose, or whether it was disconnected through a failure.

-if there is a failure of both application and subsystem then on startup the application needs to know when to purge attempted connections from its list.

-lets enumerate
-**jack fails** - jack ports are not removed from cache and reconnection is attempted when it is detected that jack comes back online
-**alsa fails** - as above
-**m2i fails** - cache is retained for reconnection on startup **manual disconnection** - cache is clobbered with new list

-if there is a 3rd party application connected that goes away and comes back, i want that to be kept in the cache too

-marking ports as reconnect or ignore in configuration

-simply reacting to connection attempts might be a good start.

 Configuration
 =============